 PennFlex Phone is the next generation phone system now in use at Penn.
+Most Wharton faculty and staff are eligible for a PennFlex phone account (depending on your department's phone policy.)
 PennFlex Phone benefits include:

 - A mobile application that allows you to receive, and place, calls from your Penn phone number using your desktop, tablet, or smartphone.

 - The ability to send and receive faxes via email or through a portal.

 - Voicemail transcription sent to your email address.

 Wharton will be migrating all existing PennNet phones to the new PennFlex phone system during the 2022-2023 academic year.

 Wharton's PennFlex Phone Migration

 All existing PennNet phone lines, which are most of the existing phone lines at Wharton, are being migrated to PennFlex Phone lines.
 If you have a PennNet phone, use this section to help you during and after the migration.

 PennFlex is the replacement telephone system for PennNet Phone service.
 The phone number associated with the line will not change; however any physical handsets related to that line will need to be replaced with new handsets.

 If you currently have a physical phone handset (it is likely called "Soundpoint"), you will be part of the migration.
 You will have the choice to either: